fanf2/kbd/unix69/lego.md

 Two options:

   * M3 rivet nuts and bolts.
 5mm outer diameter of rivet nut will press fit very firmly into a technic hole.
-I will use this since I have the bits.
+I will use this since I have the bits left over from HHTBeeb.

   * M2 standoffs and bolts.
 M2 hex nut face-to-face distance is 4mm,
     corner-to-corner is 4.5mm, easily fits into technic hole.
 Needs to